1. ElectroBraid® Commitment to Safety

 2) Install a Good Ground System.

 Poor or improper grounding causes 95% of all electric fencing problems.
 You can have the most powerful energizer in the world but if the ground return is poor, your fence will not perform.
 Use a minimum of three copper-clad ground rods spaced at least 10 feet apart.
-Use a "hot-cold" system by grounding the next-to-the-top strand.
+Use the "hot-cold" technique by wiring the next-to-the-top strand as a ground line.
 Electrify all other strands.
-With dry or sandy soil, you may need more ground rods.
+You may need more ground rods if you have dry or sandy soil.

 3) Use Recommended Materials.